FreePDK15:Analog Artist with HSPICE

 Then the plot will be popped out, seen below.

 If we want to do some analyses to this waveform, we can use the calculator in the waveform window.
-Select Tools->Calculator to launch the calculator.
+You will notice in the figure above the /OUT waveform has been selected so it is highlighted.
+Next if you do Select Tools->Calculator to launch the calculator. you should be presented with the following window:

 We can notice that there are a full list of functions in the calculator to be selected.
 For example, if we want to find VIL and VIH, we want to find where dV(OUT)/dV(IN) =-1 in the curve, then we are interested in calculating the derivative of the waveform of V(OUT).
 Click deriv, and then click the button circled in the picture below, to plot its derivative.
 Then we can see both the plots of V(OUT) and its derivative to V(IN).